-On average, an edge-lit LED TV is the thinnest, with only 1.8".
-Plasmas are not so bad anymore, about 2.5" deep in average.
+On average, an edge-lit LED TV is the thinnest, with a width of only 1.8".
+Plasmas are not so bad anymore, being an average of about 2.5" deep.

-Thickness is mostly for the appearance and impressing your friends.
-A very slim television looks a lot better in your living room than a bulky one.
-It is also easier to mount on the wall, because it will be closer to the wall.
+Thickness is mostly for appearance and impressing your friends.
+A very slim television looks a lot better in your living room than a bulky one does.
+It is also easier to mount on the wall, because there will be less bulk in the back.

-You should not base your buying decision on only this factor, unless the esthetic of your television is very important to you and how it fits into your room.
-Consider the thinness a bonus if you are buying an LED TV.
+You should not base your buying decision this factor alone, unless the aesthetic of your television and how it fits into your room are very important for you.
+Consider thinness a bonus if you are buying an LED TV.

 A plasma television is heavy.
-Each cell of gas representing a color of a pixel have its own chamber, between two panels of glass.
-The glass must be strong due to the difference of pressure between the ambient air and the gas chamber.
-An LCD screen is lighter because it does not need panels of glass, it can be just plastic.
+Each cell of gas representing a color of a pixel has its own chamber, nestled between two panels of glass.
+The glass must be strong to stand up to the difference of pressure between the ambient air and the gas chamber.
+An LCD screen is lighter because it does not need panels of glass.
+It can be simple plastic.

 Like the thickness, the weight of the television should not be a main factor when choosing your television.
 However, a lighter TV means an easier time moving it around or hanging it on the wall.
-The lighter it is, the less likely you will break it.
+The lighter it is, the less likely you are to break it.